Executive Development Programme in Advanced Strategic HR and Analytics by XLRI Jamshedpur for HR Leaders to level up

 Amlan Jyoti Chatterjee, Zonal Head HR at IIFL Finance Ltd, described the faculty as bringing "a perfect blend of academic rigour and practical knowledge," with case studies and industry insights making complex concepts straightforward to apply at work.

-Tanya Arun Sinha, Cluster Training Manager at Tata Group, called the experience "intellectually enriching and professionally relevant," noting how the strategic HR modules were closely aligned with real-world leadership challenges.
+Tanya Arun Sinha, Deputy Manager L&D at Tata Group, called the experience "intellectually enriching and professionally relevant," noting how the strategic HR modules were closely aligned with real-world leadership challenges.

 Programme Details